 At my work table creating this air plant & cholla wood masterpiece:

 This project is easy to do.
-It’s just a matter of wrapping the air plants in moss and then laying out them out on the cholla wood in a manner which is visually appealing to you.
+It’s just a matter of wrapping the air plants in moss and then laying out them out on the cholla wood in a manner that is visually appealing to you.
 I was deciding on whether to use the vine wrapped wire or the gold aluminum wire but went with 1st option.
 For this project, I prefer the more natural look.

 An assortment of Air Plants.